 1. The Sensing Enabler client (e.g. VAL server, or the UAV server) sends a Sensing request to the Sensing enabler, including the request to detect and identify a UAV ID.
-The VAL server includes the UAV ID (GPSI), the sheduled UAV ID trajectory or target area around the UAV ID, and the sensing time duration.
+The VAL server shall include the UAV ID (GPSI), the scheduled UAV ID, flight path or target sensing area around the UAV ID including altitude, and the sensing time duration.
+Optionally VAL server may include the relevant sensing result characteristics information (e.g., accuracy information).
 If the VAL server wants to receive in step 5 the matching between the provided UAV ID and a sensed object, the VAL server also includes in the request the indication that the result needs to include the matching between the UAV ID and sensed Object description (e.g., position, velocity).
 The VAL server may include other sensing request parameters related e.g. with the sensing of objects in the proximity of the UAV.

 2. The sensing enabler invokes the Location service and obtains the network location for the UAV ID.